Press Release: Denver's CCWB Drives Diversity and Equity by Linking Local Entrepreneurs with Institutional Buyers

-This initiative is not only about boosting local and minority-owned businesses but also promoting economic prosperity for underserved communities.
-It allows institutions to make a significant impact in these entrepreneurs’ journey, support economic growth, and help create a more equitable and diverse business landscape.
+This initiative boosts local and minority-owned businesses and promotes economic prosperity for underserved communities.
+It allows institutions to significantly impact these entrepreneurs’ journey, support economic growth, and help create a more equitable and diverse business landscape.

 The Feeding Anchors program and Eat.Local.Food. celebration is a testament to the power of collaboration, and it has already shown promising results.
-CCWB’s institutional partners are committed to leveraging their everyday business decisions to create positive change that benefits the entire community.
-Catering businesses that have been through the program can see dramatic improvements in their business, such as Taste the Love Cooking, who after many years in business, reached 2023 revenue goals early and has several new catering relationships with institutional businesses.
+CCWB’s institutional partners are committed to leveraging their everyday business decisions to create positive change that benefits the community.
+Catering businesses that have been through the program can see dramatic improvements in their business, such as Taste the Love Cooking, which, after many years in business, reached 2023 revenue goals early and has several new catering relationships with institutional companies.

-For more information about CCWB's Feeding Anchors program and their efforts to support local and minority-owned food businesses, please visit https://www.communitywealthbuilding.org/feedling-anchors.html.
+For more information about CCWB's Feeding Anchors program and its efforts to support local and minority-owned food businesses, please visit https://www.communitywealthbuilding.org/feedling-anchors.html.